runnamuck62/Golang-Raylib-GameFramework/Readme.md

 	return "someOtherSceneId"
 }
 ```

-### Code explanation

-`main.go`

-This file isn't important, you can only change the window title here.

-`engine/engine.go`

-The `engine.Run` function initializes a window and centers it.
-Its only 100 lines.
-looking at the code comments is recommended.

-By the way, engine.Context is supposed to be used by you to implement a feature
+By the way, engine.Context is supposed to be used by you to implement a feature.
 ```go
 // info to pass to scenes
 // eg. a camera, game map, or save file